-It is funny how so few people know about content remarketing.
+It is funny how very few people know about content remarketing.
 Some confuse it with usual content marketing, but it is actually a separate technique that has its own aims and practices involved.
-Here’s a complete guide to content remarketing.

 - Increase brand recall and branded searches.

 - Improve the repeat visitor rate and engagement.

 - Improve SEO

 What’s the difference between remarketing and retargeting?

 The two terms can confuse many as they are very interrelated.

 In general, the goals of both are focused on targeting and converting potential clients that have bounced from your socials or website.

 But what really makes remarketing different from retargeting?